 This type for borrowing for business requires a good credit history, as you collect, control and run your own credit management process.

 The definition of invoice discounting is it is a type of finance facility that allows businesses that deal with other businesses on trading terms to access instant cash that’s been tied up in unpaid accounts and tap into the value of their sales ledger.
 It’s simple: when you invoice a customer or client, you receive a percentage of the total from the lender, providing your business with working capital.

-Invoice discounting is normally confidential, it is sometimes referred to as “confidential invoice discounting“, this means that you deal with your customers as normal.
-Your customers be unaware of that you are using a third part invoice finance provider. one of the downsides with this type of funding is that you have to chase invoices yourself.
+Confidential invoice discounting (CID) by using this type of invoice discounting, your customers be unaware of that you are using a third part invoice finance provider. one of the downsides with this type of funding is that you have to chase invoices yourself.

 How does Invoice Discounting Work?

 Invoice discounting works by, once you have made a sale to your customer, you send out invoices as work is completed or orders fulfilled.
 The pre-agreed amount of about 80-95% of each invoice is deposited to your bank account once a copy of the invoice has been received by the lender.

 Invoice discounting facilities works best with medium-sized businesses that have a strong business model with a good credit collections process in place.
 These facilities can be tailored to your needs, with the option to retain full control of your sales ledger and relationships with your customers.